Chinese guardian lions: Appearance

 The lions are traditionally carved from decorative stone, such as marble or granite, or cast in bronze or iron.
 Because of the high cost of these materials and the labor required to produce them, private use of guardian lions was traditionally reserved for wealthy or elite families.
 Indeed, a traditional symbol of a family's wealth or social status was the placement of guardian lions in front of the family home.
 However, in modern times less expensive lions, mass-produced in concrete and resin, have become available and their use is therefore no longer restricted to the elite.

 The lions are always presented in pairs, a manifestation of yin and yang, the female representing yin and the male yang.
 The male lion has his right front paw on a type of cloth ball simply called an "embroidered ball" (xiù qiú (繡球)), which is sometimes carved with a geometric pattern.
 The female is essentially identical, but has a cub under the left paw, representing the cycle of life.
 Symbolically, the female lion protects those dwelling inside (the living soul within), while the male guards the structure (the external material elements).
 Sometimes the female has her mouth closed, and the male open.
 This symbolizes the enunciation of the sacred word "om".
 However, Japanese adaptations state that the male is inhaling, representing life, while the female exhales, representing death.
 Other styles have both lions with a single large pearl in each of their partially opened mouths.
 The pearl is carved so that it can roll about in the lion's mouth but sized just large enough so that it can never be removed.

 According to feng shui, correct placement of the lions is important to ensure their beneficial effect.
 When looking at the entrance from outside the building, facing the lions, the male lion with the ball is on the right, and the female with the cub is on the left.
+For Hindu and Buddhist temples in South Asia, the Vastu Shastra (the South Asian equivalent to Feng Shui) advises lion guardian statues to be placed at the entrance of temples to protect the sacred space from negative entities.
+These can be most prominently found in the Indian states of Tamil Nadu, Odisha, West Bengal, and Manipur.
+Each region has its distinctive style which the Samaragana Sutradhara categorizes into four types.
+Temple lions are sometimes depicted with a foot placed on top of a crouching elephant, or occasionally with the head of an elephant (gajasimha).